 UW is exposed to the risk of incurring losses due to the inability or unwillingness of counterparties to honour their financial obligations.
 UW's key default risks include:

-- The exposure to a reinsurance company defaulting on its obligations; - The counterparty default exposure from cash deposits; and utmosf
+- The exposure to a reinsurance company defaulting on its obligations; - The counterparty default exposure from cash deposits; and - Money owed to UW by external parties.